 Solar cells are combined into panels, this includes a frame and electrical connections.
 These solar panels are installed on your roof (or in some cases on the ground) they collect the electricity from the sunlight.

 2) The Inverter or Microinverters

 The electrical device that converts direct current (DC) electricity collected from sunlight into alternating current (AC) electricity which can be used in your home.

 To prevent insufficient power transfer, we select wires that can handle the output from your system.
-We wiring from your panels to your net meter.
+We run wiring from your solar panel system to your net meter.

 4) A Net Meter

 An electricity meter that spins forward and backwards, it can track the electricity that your solar panel system puts into the power grid, and how much it has pulled from the grid.